 It will enable you to gain an understanding of elements including:

 - Children and young people’s development

 - Communication and professional relationships.

-You will be required to attend three hours per week in College or in one of our community settings.
+You will be required to attend three hours per week in College.

 As you work towards this qualification, you will be developing your skills and expertise in a number of areas and you will link theory to your experiences in the classroom.

 Examples of skills you will develop will include:

 - Support health and safety in a learning environment